hbahadirsahin/variational_linear_regression/README.md

 # Variational Linear Regression

-Once upon a time, it was a homework assignment for tensorflow 101 of a statistical machine learning lecture.
+It was a homework assignment of a statistical machine learning lecture for tensorflow 101.